-Due to the rise in cases of infection in Peterborough, Parents and Visitors are not allowed in school under any circumstances.
+Due to the infection rate in Peterborough Parents and Visitors are not allowed in school

 Please phone 01733 343646 or email firstname.lastname@example.org